Thomas-ICEPAY/bitwarden-portal/README.md

             - DEST_CLIENT_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
             # Your source server domain/IP.
             - DEST_SERVER=http://192.168.1.10:8888 # Can be https://vaultwarden.myserver.local if using self-signed certificate.
+            - DEST_ORGANIZATION_ID= # Optional, can be found in the URL when you are in the organization.
             # The users belongs to process and files.
             - PUID=1000
             - PGID=1000